 It is strongly recommended that you do not extract the archive into the Program Files folder, but directly on to one of your computer's drives: otherwise things may not run smoothly.
 For most users, it is sufficient to unpack the zipped archive directly on to the C:| drive when the directory tree illustrated will be installed.

-The Archive Meteor LRPT Suite.zip installs the entire Orbitron/SDRSharp system into the LRPT folder and, in addition, adds a subfolder containing LRPTOfflineDecoder, and an empty QPSK subfolder where the received QPSK S‑files will be stored.
+Each of the Meteor LRPT Suite archives offered below will install the entire Orbitron/SDRSharp system into a folder called LRPT, and in addition, add a subfolder containing LRPTOfflineDecoder, and an empty QPSK subfolder where the received QPSK S‑files will be stored.

 Thus, you have everything you need to receive Meteor images in a single location.